 Jerusha: I mean, as a Christian woman it was like after, you know, accepting Jesus and choosing your mate, the next step is having a baby and it’s, like, happy Christian family, right?
 That was the hope and the dream.
 And I loved being pregnant.
 Um, and then after Jocelyn was born, it was like you just can’t imagine being so filled with love for someone, and there was so many beautiful things.
 And also, you’re tired and exhausted, and you’re trying to figure out breastfeeding and there’s so many crazy things happening.
 And I thought everything was going along well and things seemed pretty normal.
 But then things started declining really rapidly and really seriously.
 And I had no frame of reference for postpartum depression.
 I mean, this is back in the days with dial-up Internet, people, I’m gonna date myself.
-But, um, I had, like, a page in mybook and I skipped it on postpartum depression because I was like, “I’m a happy Christian woman, I’m not gonna have this.”
+But, um, I had, like, a page in my What To Expect When You’re Expecting book and I skipped it on postpartum depression because I was like, “I’m a happy Christian woman, I’m not gonna have this.”
 And…

 Jim: Right.
 How did that start, though?
 And in fact, you related to the – to the first maybe inclination of this, the disappointment, that you had to have a C-section.
 You couldn’t have your first child in a natural way and that kind of took, what sounded like, a bite out of motherhood for you, like it made you feel “less than.”

 Jerusha: Mmhmm.
 Um, and it was an emergency C-section, at that.
 It wasn’t scheduled.
 They lost Jocelyn’s heart rate on the monitor.
-And all of a sudden, it was like scene out of, you know, the room is just swirling, and people are talking to each other but not to me and I don’t know what’s going on.
+And all of a sudden, it was like scene out of ER, you know, the room is just swirling, and people are talking to each other but not to me and I don’t know what’s going on.
 And I couldn’t hold her for over an hour afterwards and that felt scary to me.
 I didn’t know what was going on.
 I was all cocooned and wrapped in these warm blankets because I was in shock.
 And yeah, so that was hard.